Keji Zhao Ph.D.

-Keji Zhao, Ph.D., is director of the Systems Biology Center at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).
-Dr. Zhao joined the NHLBI in 1999 and was appointed a senior investigator in 2007.
+Keji Zhao, Ph.D., is a senior investigator in the Laboratory of Molecular Immunology at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).
+Dr. Zhao joined the NHLBI in 1999 and has been a senior investigator since 2007.

 Dr. Zhao’s research focuses on the epigenetic regulation of chromatin, the combination of tightly-wound DNA and proteins that make up our chromosomes.
 Through various chemical modifications to DNA and chromatin proteins called histones, epigenetic mechanisms regulate which genes are turned on or off in a given cell, thus determining cell identity.
 Understanding how these epigenetic patterns are established during development and how improper epigenetic signals contribute to disease is the long-term goal for his lab.

 Using advanced genome-wide mapping approaches developed at the NHLBI, Dr. Zhao’s group has been pioneering whole-genome analyses of human chromatin modifications.
 His group was the first to map the global methylation and acetylation patterns in human histone proteins, as well as the first to provide a genome-wide map of nucleosome positioning within chromatin (nucleosomes are the core repeating unit of chromatin).